AdamBabinicz/szuraniec/README.md

 4. Each recognized phrase is routed through the WebMCP bridge dispatcher and resolved into a `TrainerBridge` action.
 5. The dance trainer updates song, tempo, mode, or playback in real-time, and `SpeechRecognition` immediately keeps listening for the next phrase.

 This is a true **Continuous Hands-Free Coaching Loop**: dancers can step away from the device, practice on the dance floor, and issue commands such as **"Start"**, **"Zwolnij"**, **"Baby steps"**, **"Pauza"**, or **"Od nowa"** as many times as they want, throughout the whole session, without ever touching the screen again.
 No external recorder, no second application, no extra configuration — the microphone permission granted on first tap is the only setup needed.
+On mobile, the experience is equally hands-friendly: dancers simply tap to speak with the exact same PL/EN vocabulary, and the Discrete Adaptive Listening strategy keeps the music playing flawlessly while the microphone releases instantly after every command.

 ### Why This Matters

 A wedding dance trainer is especially well suited to voice interaction because practice often happens **while moving**, with limited ability to tap controls accurately.
 By moving completely onto the **native browser Web Speech API**, the Voice AI Coach now starts instantly, recognizes PL/EN with zero perceptible delay, and requires nothing more than a single tap on the microphone button.
 The trainer feels closer to a real dance coach standing nearby and responding instantly to spoken requests — without any external software in the loop.
+And thanks to the **Adaptive Audio Focus** architecture, this instant responsiveness never comes at the cost of the music: desktop dancers enjoy true hands-free continuous control, while mobile dancers get a ducking-proof push-to-talk flow with instant Hardware Audio Release — so the YouTube player always plays at full quality, smooth as silk, on every device.

 ---